grodansparadis/vscp-doc-spec/vscp_measurements.md

 ##### 010b String Format( 0x40 )

 The data should be represented as an ASCII numerical string.
 Max seven characters that together represent a number.
 A "." should always be used as possible decimal separator independent of locale.
-Example “-123”, “1.3456”, “0.00001” etc
+Example “-123”, “1.3456”, “0.00001” etc. A minus sign in front of the number indicates a negative value.
+Floating point values can be represented in the standard way so '123e5' and '123e-5' is allowed.
+This means VERY large and VERY small numbers can be represented.

 ##### 011b Integer Format( 0x60 )